GlobalFishingWatch/GFW_technical_documentation/All-Vessels.md

-The All Vessels table is used in Products to select what vessels to show in various Product layers, and how to represent the data, depending on shiptype
+The All Vessels table is used in Products to select what vessels to show in various Product layers, and how to represent the data, depending on shiptype.

 ## Key Tables